 - Instrumental lessons available through the school

 The school has an outstanding sporting reputation and is one of very few schools in the country to have gained the prestigious Sportsmark Gold Award on three occasions.
-Sporting opportunities include chances to participate in football, cricket, athletics, basketball, cross country running, hockey, netball, tennis, dance, gymnastics, trampolining, orienteering and climbing.
+Sporting opportunities include chances to participate in football, cricket, athletics, basketball, cross-country running, hockey, netball, tennis, dance, gymnastics, trampolining, orienteering, sialing, cycling, sports leadership and climbing.
 Although our emphasis is on participation and enjoyment for all, our competitive reputation is strong.
 We have good contacts with local sports teams and clubs, so we hope we are developing an enthusiasm that can be sustained beyond school.

-The investment of £1.3 million in the Leisure Centre on site, the new floodlit all weather pitch and a grant from the Football Foundation for new changing rooms and improved pitches have added to our capacity to meet the sporting and recreational needs of young people and the wider community.
+The investment of £1.3 million in the Leisure Centre on our school site, the floodlit all weather pitches and a grant from the Football Foundation for changing rooms and improved pitches have added to our capacity to meet the sporting and recreational needs of young people and the wider community.
 They are also evidence of the confidence that Local Government and Sport England have in the quality of what we do.

 AGS IN THE LOCAL COMMUNITY